martinsumner/riak_kv/docs/MergeStrategyBehaviour.md

 - Allow for sharding strategies to be implemented, where objects are split across multiple objects internally, to allow for objects which exceed existing maximum object sizes, or to allow for data-types which will benefit from efficiency through sharding.
 - Allow for more rapid iteration of data-type development in the community in the future.

-The the expected limitations of the behaviour will be:
+The expected limitations of the behaviour will be:

-- Will not be sufficiently flexible provide a backend-integrated answer to the problem of scale (e.g. big-sets).
+- Will not be sufficiently flexible provide a backend-integrated and vnode-specific answer to the problem of scale (e.g. big-sets).
 - Will not by default provide efficient handling of misconfiguration (e.g. merging data-types with standard riak objects).
 - Will pass responsibility for migration to the module-developer and limit the tools available to assist in that migration (e.g. cuttlefish-generated configuration, capability negotiation).
-- Will constrain the efficiency with which the PB AIP can be used for data-type interaction.
+- Will constrain the efficiency with which the PB interface can be used for data-type interaction.

 ### Prototype Scope

-This branch is intended to be used to develop a prototype of this behaviour.
+This branch is intended to be used to develop a prototype of the proposed behaviour.
 The scope of the prototype will be limited to providing a demonstration of:

 - The implementation of a replacement to `allow_mult = true/false`.
 - The implementation of an `archive_siblings` strategy (a strategy which will internally be `allow_mult = true`, but externally `allow_mult = false` but where any siblings discarded from GET responses are auto-archived in a separate bucket).
 - The implementation of a pn_counter what is backwards compatible with an existing Riak 3.4 version 2 pn_counter, that provides a queryable index of all counter values.
-- the implementation of an auto-sharding GSET that supports predictable latency GSET membership additions (as the GSET scales), and efficient membership checks via the current Riak GET API.
+- The implementation of an auto-sharding GSET that supports predictable latency GSET membership additions (as the GSET scales), and efficient membership checks via the current Riak GET API.

 If the prototype is successful, there will be a proposal to use this idea as the basis for data-type and object development in Riak 4.0, and as a basis for retiring legacy data-type functionality from both Riak and Riak Clients.